Salary Target

 Keep track of multiple affordability setups.

-Required Salary by Down Payment - $400k Home at 7% Rate
+Target Salary by Down Payment - $400k Home

 Down PaymentLoan AmountEst.
 Monthly PaymentSalary Needed (28%)